graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The server SHOULD use the `200` status code, independent of errors occurring during or before execution.

-Note: A status code in the 4xx or 5xx ranges or status code 203 (and maybe others) could originate from intermediary servers; since the client cannot determine if an `application/json` response with arbitrary status code is a well-formed GraphQL response (because it cannot trust the source) we must use `200` status code to guarantee that the response comes from the server.
+Note: A status code in the `4xx` or `5xx` ranges or status code `203` (and maybe others) could originate from intermediary servers; since the client cannot determine if an `application/json` response with arbitrary status code is a well-formed GraphQL response (because it cannot trust the source) we must use `200` status code to guarantee that the response has not been generated by or modified by an intermediary.

 If the GraphQL response contains a non-null {data} entry and no {errors} entry then the server MUST use the `200` status code.

-If the GraphQL response does not contain a {data} entry or the {data} entry is {null}, then the server MAY use a `4xx` or `5xx` status code.
+The server SHOULD NOT use a `4xx` or `5xx` status code.

-Note: This is for compatibility with legacy GraphQL servers, it is not recommended.
+Note: For compatibility with legacy servers, this specification allows the use of `4xx` or `5xx` status code for failed requests using the `application/json` media type, but it is strongly discouraged.
+To use `4xx` and `5xx` status codes, please use the `application/graphql+json` media type.

 ### application/graphql+json